| Vol.

 know that I've used the best choice of phrase in that description, so I added

 examples in the hope that inference will succeed where definition falls short.
+Finally,

 it is very important to note that the definitions of actions will vary from